Inflation Reduction Act (IRA) Implementation Resources

 ---|---|

-Proposed Guidance on the elective pay (aka direct pay) option for certain clean energy tax credits |
+Final regulations on the elective pay (aka direct pay) option for certain clean energy tax credits | |

-Proposed Guidance on the transferability of certain clean energy tax credits |
+Final regulation on the transferability of certain clean energy tax credits | |

-Temporary regulation for electronic pre-filing registration requirement (for elective pay and transferring of credits) | More information about pre-filing registration is anticipated by late 2023 |
+Temporary regulation for electronic pre-filing registration requirement (for elective pay and transferring of credits) | Information and updates on pre-filing registration is ongoing |

 IRS Inflation Reduction Act Strategic Operating Plan: FY2023-2031 | Part IV of the report includes a case study on the energy security and clean energy provisions of the IRA. |